Finasteride Interactions and Contraindications

 Is finasteride safe for long-term use?

 Finasteride is generally considered safe for long-term use.
 While the aforementioned slight increase in the risk of high-grade prostate cancer has been established, the increased risk is fairly small (1.8% with finasteride vs. 1.1% with placebo), and has not deterred regulators or doctors from prescribing finasteride for hair loss treatment.
 In fact, it is one of the top 100 most-prescribed medications within the US, with an estimated 10 million active prescriptions.
-Long-term use is critical to realize the full effects of finasteride, as results often take several months to a year or more.
-Long-term, side effects, negative finasteride interactions, and other adverse events tend to decrease.
-In some studies, the rate of side effects was effectively indistinguishable from placebo on a 2 to 4 year time scale of long-term use of finasteride.
+Long-term use is critical to realize the full effects of finasteride, as results often take several months to a year or more and hair regrowth is lost within 12 months of discontinuing the medication.

 While finasteride is generally considered safe and is highly effective at stopping male pattern hair loss and even regrowing hair, proper precautions need to be taken before and during use of the drug.
 Certain populations should avoid finasteride, as we outlined in our guide.
 Finasteride interactions are fortunately few, and mostly relate to prohibited populations (women, pregnant women, children), and those with physical impairments (such as hepatic impairment) that can interfere with metabolism and elimination of the drug.
 Generally speaking, there are no serious finasteride interactions with a range of medications tested during pre-marketing of the drug, nor adverse finasteride interactions that have come to light over nearly 30 years of use by millions of people.
 For most men, it’s an affordable, effective, and safe way to reverse the effects of male pattern hair loss.